Frequently

 test may also be used to monitor your heart during exercise.

-about 10 minutes to attach the electrodes and complete the test, but the
+It takes about 10 minutes to attach the electrodes and complete the test, but the actual recording takes only a few seconds.

 Your EKG